 We would also like to acknowledge and express gratitude to our other project partners and friends without whom we could not achieve our goals.
-Specifically, we acknowledge and thank ACFID, AWH, Birdwing Independent School, Birkdale Intermediate, Blue Planet Logistics, Boroko Rotary Club, Campus Security Tonga, Code Avengers, Cook Islands Ministry of Education, Cook Islands Ministry of Sport and Recreation, Frontier Financial Group, Furnware, KiwiSport/Tū Manawa - New Zealand, National Capital District Department of Education (PNG), Northcote Intermediate School, Palladium Group, Port Moresby Chamber of Commerce, Port Moresby Rotary Club, PNG Flying Labs, Scholastic New Zealand, Samoa Ministry of Education, Samoa Victim Support Group, Streetworx, Tonga Ministry of Education, Touch New Zealand, Transam Logistics, Turbo Touch Tonga, Victorian Department of Education and Training, Variety - the Children's Charity (New Zealand) Wairau Intermediate, and Westlake Girls High.
+Specifically, we acknowledge and thank ACFID, AWH, BFX Furniture, Blue Planet Logistics, Boroko Rotary Club, Frontier Financial Group, Furnware, Help Start Education Foundation, National Capital District Department of Education (PNG), Palladium Group, Papua New Guinea University of Technology-Unitec, Port Moresby Chamber of Commerce, Port Moresby Rotary Club, Victorian Department of Education and Training.